danoc93/lyrics-breakdown/README.md

 ```
 cd lyrics-breakdown
+npm install --prefix server
 npm start --prefix server
 ```

+** Note: npm install only needs to be executed once. **

+Last step:

 Locally, you don't have 2 contexts so everything has to be dealt in terms of local host.
-In order to connect front and back ends, simply change the URL end point on your local machine (client/controllers/Environment.js).
+In order for the front end to talk to the back end, simply change the URL end point on your local machine (client/controllers/Environment.js).
 The local URL is commented there by default.